Germany's UN reform bid revives an old ambition | DW | 29.09.2020

 Before his address at the UN on Tuesday, German Foreign Minister Heiko Maas told public broadcaster ARD, that while many UN members are ready for more responsibility in 2020, "this applies in a most particular way for Germany."

-He said he hoped for a greater role in the organization, after having taken on a non-permanent UN Security Council seat for a two-year period in April 2019.
+He said he hoped for a greater role in the organization, after Germany took on a non-permanent UN Security Council seat for a two-year period in April 2019.

 "Considering the input we provide, and I don't just mean financially but also in terms of the foreign and security policy responsibilities we fulfill these days, we are a country that, in my opinion, has earned a fixed place at this table," Maas said.